Five Steps on the Journey to Becoming a Full-Stack Network Engineer

 The widespread adoption of cloud technologies has fundamentally changed what it means to be a network engineer.
 DevOps culture breaks down the traditional silos and partitioning between functional groups, and cloud services have introduced new levels of agility and increased the potential for network complexity.
 Today’s network engineers need to stay ahead of not just the technology curve, but also the implementation methodology and IT culture curve.

 In the DevOps environment, network engineers are responsible for both their systems and the ways those solutions support the goals and efforts of their larger, cross-functional teams.
 Modern development and business units rely on each network engineer’s depth of technical understanding and breadth of knowledge about how networks enable cloud-native development and widespread connectivity.
+You may be wondering how to become a Network Engineer, and we recommend following the five steps outlined below.

 For established network engineers, this shift represents a significant departure from traditional practices and assumptions about the job.
 However, making that journey and adopting the next generation of network engineering practices can be extremely lucrative and fulfilling.
 Full-stack network engineers are in high demand, and by following these five steps, you can start working toward diversifying your skills to future-proof your career in a rapidly changing environment.